voxpupuli/puppet-wildfly/README.md

 This version requires Puppet 4.4+ and heavily uses Puppet 4 new features: data types, epp templates and Ruby 2.1+, but there is no breaking change per se.
 Meaning that if you're using 1.x version with Puppet 4 you should be able to migrate without any problems.

-If you're still using Puppet 3.x with Ruby 1.8.7+ check version 1.2.x.
+If you're still using Puppet 3.x with Ruby 1.8.7+ check version 1.2.x (**unsupported**).

 ## to 2.1.0

-This version will no longer stringify values for `wildfly_resource`'s state or sort arrays.
-In other words, you'll have to declare attributes using a type that matches Wildfly's Management Model type and in the same order returned by the API in case of an array/LIST.
+This version will no longer stringify values for `wildfly_resource`'s state or sort arrays values.
+In other words, you'll have to declare attributes using a type that matches Wildfly's Management Model type and in the same order returned by the API (in case of an array/LIST).

 ## Usage